g-behealthy/BeHealthy-Android-Framework/README.md

 In the following points you can see the code, which is mandatory for our library.

-First in your project/build.gradle add the dependencies, to use Kotlin, Hilt and Crashlytics
+First in your project/build.gradle add the dependencies, to use Kotlin, Hilt and Crashlytics (current recommended Hilt version 2.42)

 ```
 buildscript {